 Legal basis for video surveillance at Christmas markets

-The processing of personal data (such as video recordings of persons) is only permitted if there is a legal basis.
-In the case of video surveillance, Art.
+The Processing of personal data (such as video recordings of persons) is only permitted if a legal basis exists.
+In the case of Video surveillance is often Art.
 6 para.
-1 lit. f GDPR is often used, which requires a "legitimate interest".
+1 lit. f GDPR which requires a "legitimate interest".

-In Germany, Section 4 BDSG supplements the requirements of the GDPR and specifically regulates video surveillance of publicly accessible areas.
-According to this, surveillance is permitted if it is necessary in order to
+In Germany, § 4 BDSG supplements the requirements of the GDPR and specifically regulates the Video surveillance publicly accessible areas.
+Surveillance is permitted if it is necessary in order to

 - enforce the house rules,